elmonkey/Python_OpenNI2/README.md

-This guide assumes that users have a Carmine device and primesense API's and drivers OpenNI2 and NiTE2.
+This guide assumes Carmine devices and Primesense's API's and drivers (OpenNI2 and NiTE2).
 Steps to install and configure opeNI2 with Msft's Kinect are being tested.
 In the meantime, the following link provides an easy to follwo guide (untested) for to use [OpenNI2 with Kinect](http://cupofpixel.blogspot.com/2013/04/how-to-use-openni-2-nite-2-kinect-on.html)

 # OpenNI2 Python
 Compile and Install OpenNI2